Laravel-Backpack/docs/6.x/base-about.md

 <a name="helpers"></a>
 ## Helpers

-You can use these helpers anywhere in your app (models, views, controllers, requests, etc), except the config files, since the config files are loaded _before_ the helpers.
+You can use these helpers anywhere in your app (models, views, controllers, requests, etc.), except the config files, since the config files are loaded _before_ the helpers.

 - **```backpack_url($path)```** - Use this helper instead of ```url()``` to generate paths with the admin prefix prepended.
 - **```backpack_auth()```** - Returns the Auth facade, using the current Backpack guard.
 Basically a shorthand for ```\Auth::guard(backpack_guard_name())```.
 Use this instead of ```auth()``` inside your admin panel pages.